Correspondence-free online human motion retargeting: Motion retargeting method

 \subsection{Training}

-We choose a stage-wise training strategy in order to guarantee the training stability and reduce the computational complexity.
-Recent works used similar training strategies for related problems and demonstrated impressive results \cite{jiang2022h4d,jiang2020bcnet,mehta2020xnect,zhang2019predicting }.
+Inspired by recent works~\cite{jiang2022h4d,jiang2020bcnet,mehta2020xnect,zhang2019predicting}, we choose a stage-wise training strategy to improve stability and reduce computational complexity.
+This is done by optimizing for $\motionloss$ and $\geometryloss$ in two independent stages using skeletal motions for $\motionloss$ and densely sampled static point clouds for $\geometryloss$.

-To train all three parts, we use AMASS dataset~\cite{mahmood2019amass}, which contains a collection of motion capture datasets that have been fitted by the parametric body model SMPL to obtain dense per-frame representations~\cite{loper2015smpl}.
-As training data, we consider a subset of 120 body shapes, seen performing 2536 different motions for a total of 65000 frames.
-The motion sequences are all temporally aligned to 30FPS.
-The 3D shape is presented by 6890 unordred vertices and the skeletal parametrization is presented by 22 joint positions.
+For training, we leverage the AMASS dataset~\cite{mahmood2019amass}, which contains a collection of motion capture datasets that have been fitted by a parametric body model~\cite{loper2015smpl} to obtain dense per-frame representations.
+For each frame, aligned surface and skeleton information is given.
+All the motion sequences are temporally aligned at 30 frames per second (FPS).
+As training data, we consider a subset of 120 body shapes performing 2536 different motions for a total of 65000 seconds of motion.
+As validation data, we consider a subset of 3 body shapes performing 24 different motions for a total of 147 seconds of motion and as test set we consider 7 body shapes performing 44 motions for a total of 1715 second of motion.
+We call this test set \emph{AMASS test set}.

-For the skeleton regressor and skinning predictor modules, we train in a static setting.
-For the skeletal motion retargeting module, we train on randomly sampled subsequences with a fixed duration.